eliatra/go-aes-gcm/README.md

 Make sure you have a strong key which is truly random.

-If you only have a human style password set `AES_SECRET_PASSWORD` Never use a password directly as key.
+If you only have a human style password set `AES_SECRET_PASSWORD` environment variable.

+Never use a password directly as key.
 Use Password-Based Keys (PBK) whereas the key is generated from the password via a key derivation function (KDF) with key stretching like PBKDF2.
-This what we do with `AES_SECRET_PASSWORD`.
+This what we do with the content of `AES_SECRET_PASSWORD`.

 The salt for PBKDF2 is a 16 byte wide hardcoded value an we perform 210000 iterations and use HMAC-SHA512 as PRF.
-If a hardcoded salt is not applicable create a truly random key and use `AES_SECRET_KEY`.
+If a hardcoded salt is not applicable create a truly random key and use `AES_SECRET_KEY` env var.

 Encrypt/decrypt files